cs50/docs/_pages/web/2019/x/projects/final/final.md

 In this project, you are asked to build a web application of your own.
 The nature of the application is up to you, subject to a few requirements:

+* Your web application must be sufficiently distinct from the other projects in this course, and more complex than those.
 * Your web application must utilize at least two of Python, JavaScript, and SQL.
 * Your web application must be mobile-responsive.